biod/sambamba/INSTALL.md

 The biod project was moved back into the sambamba git repo.
 It is no longer a dependency.
 We use [.guix-build](.guixbuild) to set up the build environment in a GNU Guix container.

-For optimal performance it really is important to compile 'singleobj' as described in http://johanengelen.github.io/ldc/2016/11/10/Link-Time-Optimization-LDC.html
+For optimal performance it really is important to compile '-singleobj' and -flto=full' as described in http://johanengelen.github.io/ldc/2016/11/10/Link-Time-Optimization-LDC.html
-At this point only the standard Makefile does this.
+At this point only the standard Makefile is fully optimized.
+The meson build system does not do singleobj yet.

 ## Install Sambamba from source